open-resources/physics_bank/content/public/007.Momentum and Impulse/Collisions/Coefficient of Restitution Def/Coefficient of Restitution Def.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Coefficient of Restitution Definition
+        title: Coefficient of Restitution Definition
+      part1:
+        ans1:
-    params_part1_ans1_value: Magnitude of the restoration impulse to the magnitude of the deformation impulse
+          value: Magnitude of the restoration impulse to the magnitude of the deformation impulse
+        ans2:
-    params_part1_ans2_value: Incoming kinetic energy of the particles to the outgoing kinetic energy of the particles
+          value: Incoming kinetic energy of the particles to the outgoing kinetic energy of the particles
+        ans3:
-    params_part1_ans3_value: Incoming momentum of the particles to the outgoing momentum of the particles
+          value: Incoming momentum of the particles to the outgoing momentum of the particles
+        ans4:
-    params_part1_ans4_value: Magnitude of the restoration force to the magnitude of the deformation force
+          value: Magnitude of the restoration force to the magnitude of the deformation force
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1